zlisto/sentiment_analysis/README.md

-# sentiment_analysis
+# Sentiment Analysis

-Using huggingface transformers to measure sentiment.
+This repository has code to allow one to use huggingface transformers to measure text sentiment.